Wensum, River

 From September 2003 to June 2004 I kept a haiku diary

-about the River Wensum in Norwich between Whitefriars Bridge and
+of the river between Whitefriars Bridge and

 |